mkim0214/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 **Study Design**

 * Here are the details of run_analysis.R script to create tidy data.
 For setup information, please refer to README.md.
-    i.
-Following libraries were loaded in R
+    1. Following libraries were loaded in R
         + library(data.table)
         + library(reshape2)
         + library(timeSeries)
-    ii.
-The following files were read into R using read.table().
+    2. The following files were read into R using read.table().
 Description of the files is from the README.txt file included in the zip file.
         + activity_labels.txt <- read.table("./activity_labels.txt")
             - Links the class label with their activity name.
         + features.txt <- read.table("./features.txt")